-The proposed project is to clear the two remaining homes, all trees and vegetation, re-grade the site, install utilities (including bio-retention structures) and construct 20 new three-story townhome residences for condominium purposes, in four separate buildings, separated on an east-west axis by a driveway aisle through the center of the site.
+The proposed project is to clear the two residential buildings and the small quantity of trees and vegetation from the site, re-grade it to provide for storm drainage to Baker Road, install utilities (including bioretention structures) and construct 20 new three-story townhome residences for condominium purposes, in four separate buildings, separated on an east-west axis by a driveway aisle through the center of the site and by open space.
 The proposed density would be 17.9 units per acre and provide 2,446 square feet of building site area per dwelling unit.
 A hammerhead turnaround is planned at the west end, bordering Rutledge Road, which is intended for garbage trucks and service vehicles, but not as a fire truck turnaround (Fire Department standards for access would be met, however).
 Open space would be placed between the buildings on a north-south access, bordered by three general-use visitor parking spaces (including the one required accessible parking space).
-A total of 21 guest parking spaces are proposed, including 15 off-street guest parking spaces, of which 12 would be in the form of one-car, covered driveway aprons for 12 of the 20 townhomes.
-Another six guest parking spaces are assumed to be available on the street for guest parking, based on 65' of frontage on each side of the driveway, and allowing for 33' for the driveway entry and curb returns.
-Each of the 12 townhomes with a guest parking space would have two resident parking spaces, including one space behind the driveway apron and another directly accessible from the alleyway.
-Each of the other 8 townhomes would have two resident parking spaces bordering the alleyway itself.
-This parking configuration is discussed below (see Staff Analysis).
+In addition to these 3 visitor parking spaces there would be another 12 guest parking spaces in the form of one-car, covered driveway aprons for 12 of the 20 townhomes.
+The plans assume another 6 guest parking spaces would be available on the street for guest parking, based on 65' of frontage on each side of the driveway, and allowing for 33' for the driveway entry and curb returns (20' plus two 61⁄2'-wide driveway flares).
+The proposal therefore anticipates providing a total of 21 guest parking spaces.
+All 20 townhomes would have two resident parking spaces, but as noted above, 12 of the townhomes would have one space behind the driveway apron, while the other would be directly accessible from the alleyway.
+The other 8 townhomes would have two resident parking spaces bordering the alleyway itself.
+This parking configuration is discussed below (see Staff Analysis below).